mekomsolutions/openmrs-module-initializer/README.md

 Concept conceptDiagnoses = is.getConceptFromKey("main.report.diagnose.concept.uuid");
 Concept conceptChiefComplaint = is.getConceptFromKey("main.report.chiefcomplaint.concept.fsn");
 Concept conceptFinding = is.getConceptFromKey("main.report.findings.concept.mapping");
+PersonAttributeType patFatherName = is.getPersonAttributeTypeFromKey("main.report.fathername.pat.uuid");
+PersonAttributeType patMotherName = is.getPersonAttributeTypeFromKey("main.report.mothername.pat.name");
 ...
 ```
 `Concept` instances can be fetched by UUID, names or concept mappings.
+`PersonAttributeType` instances can be fetched by UUID or name.

 ---